Skip to content

 import { FGLB } from '@fibbojs/3d'

-const glb = new FGLB({
+const glb = new FGLB(scene, {

 path: 'path/to/your/model.glb',